University of Alabama at Birmingham: Athletics

 UAB's athletic teams are known as the Blazers.
 The school athletic colors are green and gold.
-The Blazers currently participates in NCAA Division I, as a member of the American Athletic Conference, including 7 men's sports teams and 11 women's sports teams.
+The Blazers currently participates in NCAA Division I, as a member of the American Conference, including 7 men's sports teams and 11 women's sports teams.

 The school started its intercollegiate athletic program in 1978.
 The program was inaugurated with men's basketball by Gene Bartow.
 Bartow served as the school's head basketball coach and athletic director for 18 years.
 Bartow led UAB to the NCAA Tournament seven times.
 Bartow retired from coaching in 1996.
 The following year, UAB renamed its basketball venue from UAB Arena to Bartow Arena in his honor.

 In December 2014, the university announced that the programs for football, bowling and rifle were being eliminated at the end of the 2014–2015 academic year, citing soaring operating costs.
 This decision was later reversed and the programs were reinstated.

-On July 1, 2023, UAB officially joined as a member of the American Athletic Conference.
+On July 1, 2023, UAB officially joined as a member of the American Conference.
 The mayor of Birmingham declared July 1 as UAB Day to celebrate and commemorate UAB's entry to the American Conference league.